thienPhan2497/fe-setup/README.md

 - npm:format meaning npm run format
 - concurrently: using for multiple scripts with chalk package color
 - beta.emojipedia.org: for icon in bash
+- npm uninstall --save `package` : The -S or --save flag indicates that the package will be removed from your main dependencies.

 ### Useful Links